MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

 Many of these magazines are freely available on the internet.
 But copying and pasting them manually takes a long time and is error prone.

 ## Web scraping using Python and Beautiful Soup 4
-`Web scraping` - programmatically gathering content from websites - is one way to build a large, diverse corpus from various sources on the internet.
+`Web scraping` - programmatically gathering content from websites - is one way to build a large corpus from various sources on the internet.

 To start building this corpus I decided to scrape one of my favorite speculative fiction magazines: [Lightspeed Magazine](http://www.lightspeedmagazine.com/).